RoleWong/tencent_chat_intl_tool/README.md

 - Comprehensive documentation and support.
 - Based on `intl`, further developed, and tailored to better suit our needs and improve usability.

-## Using Existing Localized Strings
+## Accessing Predefined Localized Strings

 Since our UIKit libraries have already included this package as a dependency, there is no need for you to add it manually.